jovotech/learn-jovo/tutorials/bixby/README.md

 ![Primitive Example](./img/training-nameinput.png 'This is an example for a primitive.')

-Now, compile your modified training model by clicking on "Done" -> "Save" -> "Compile NL Model".
+Now, compile your modified training model again by clicking on "Done" -> "Save" -> "Compile NL Model".

+### Testing the new Training Model

 If you go into the simulator again and launch the capsule with "open jovo test capsule", you can now enter the follow-up phrase "my name is {your name}" and the capsule should greet you with a neat little welcome message.